hadley/helpr/ideas.md

   * change URL
 * NEEDS VALIDATION - separate data and functions
   * improved
+  * needs to be able to find functions that are in a namespace, such as the package tools
 * NEEDS VALIDATION - show internal functions separately
   * improved
 * integrate with crantastics
   * DONE - ratings
   * reviews
 * show package dependencies
+* reverse dependencies
+  * dependsOnPkgs("lattice")
+  * see "tools"

 * see CRAN page for more ideas

-Code Execution
-  * Add jQuery to notify user
-  * shows syntax coloured source
-  * big run button
-  * ability to select code and then run just that
-  * links to everything usefull (i.e. function names)

 Topic